Colossus is a world-record breaking ride, the first rollercoaster to feature ten inversions. Give in to the Power of Ten.

 The ride sits in an area of the park called Lost City, and the track winds its way through various ruins and lush landscaping beside Thorpe's Abbey Lake.
 The queueline has been well designed to weave beneath the rollercoaster, giving many up close vantage points to watch Colossus roar past.

 Colossus was the first major rollercoaster built at Thorpe Park, and helped propel the park into the major theme park league.
 Sadly, the ride has not aged well.
 It has become very rough and vibrates itself around the track, with considerable opportunities for painful head-banging.
 Due to some modifications made to the restraints a few years ago to prevent riders from sticking their legs out of the trains, the seats are very cramped, especially at the back.
 The most tolerable ride is at the front, which also has the benefit of the still magnificent uninterrupted views of the inversions ahead.
+During the winter of 2022/23, a retracking project was begun which will see sections of the track replaced over the coming years to improve the overall smoothness of the ride.

 One half of Colossus' double corkscrew